-If there are any questions or concerns by patrons, the current policy is on our website at https://eboard.eboardsolutions.com/ePolicy/listing.aspx?S=117&Sch=117&C=1&F and search for Code IL which is the Assessment Program.
+If there are any questions or concerns by patrons, the current policy is on our website at https://simbli.eboardsolutions.com/SB ePolicy/SB PolicyOverview.aspx?S=117&Sch=117 and search for Code IL which is the Assessment Program.
 The revised policy is also available for review by the public at the district office during their business hours.